 It’s a good idea to become verified for a hookup ID, but only use your dating platform’s system.
 Don’t use an external system that someone recommends or asks you to use.
 If someone sends you a link and tells you to use it, don’t.
 It’s probably a scam.

-When you’re interacting with people on dating platforms, make a note of whether or not they are verified.
-It’s not an immediate red flag if they aren’t, because not all dating sites will ask you to verify your identity.
+When you’re interacting with people on dating apps, make a note of whether or not they are verified.
+It’s not an immediate red flag if they aren’t, because not all dating apps will ask you to verify your identity.
 And even if the person you’re talking to is verified, exercise caution.
 If someone online asks you for information that you wouldn’t give a random stranger on the street, then don’t give that information to a random stranger online, either.

 The Bottom Line

 Even if you encounter someone with a verified Hookup ID on a dating platform, you still need to play it safe.
 Don’t give out personal information until you can confirm his or her identity.
 If the person you’re talking with asks for money, cut ties immediately.
 And if you’re meeting in person, be sure to take all of the same precautions you’d take with anyone else you meet online.